 Principle, or the majority of the Board may call

 Duties of the Board, Directors and the

 §3.1 The Board establishes overall policy and

 direction of MCSK.
 The Board ensures that

 the purpose of MCSK is maintained.
 The Board has

 the authority to appoint or remove a principal; to

 determine the location of MCSK, to establish

 rendered; and to approve other organizational

 expenses such as rentals for the organization

-Chairperson monitors MCSK’s overall operation, calls the Board meetings,
+Chairperson monitors MCSK’s overall operation,